Azure-Samples/ms-identity-aspnet-webapp-openidconnect/README.md

 Important things to notice:
 - The Authority points to the new authentication endpoint which supports both personal and work&school accounts.
 - the list of scopes includes both entries that are used for the sign in function (`openid, email, profile`) and for the token acquisition function (`offline_access` is required to obtain refresh_tokens as well; `Mail.Read` is required for getting access tokens that can be used when requesting tor ead the user's mail).
 - In this sample the issuer validation is turned off, which means that anybody with an account can access the application.
 Real life applications would likely be more restrictive, limiting access only to those Azure AD tenants or Microsoft accounts associated to customers of the application itself.
-In other words, real life applciations would likely also have a sign up function - and the sign in would enforce that only the users who previously signed up have access.
-For simplicitly, this sample does not include sign up features.
+In other words, real life applications would likely also have a sign up function - and the sign in would enforce that only the users who previously signed up have access.
+For simplicity, this sample does not include sign up features.

 ###Initial token acquisition
 This sample makes use of OpenId Connect hybrid flow, where at authentication time the app receives both sign in info (the id_token) and artifacts (in this case, an authorization code) that the app can use for obtaining an access token.
 That token can be used to access other resources - in this sample, the Microsoft Graph, for the purpose of reading the user's mailbox.